yjyao/practical-python/Notes/02_Working_with_data/07_Objects.md

 >>>
 ```

-As noted, this row isn’t enough to do calculations because the types
+As noted, this row isn't enough to do calculations because the types
 are wrong.
 For example:

 ```python